winshaurya/bit.chess/README.md

 - 🔐 Secure authentication via JWT
 - 🎨 Sleek responsive UI with Tailwind and React
 - 🧠 Backend with Node.js + Express
-- 📦 MongoDB for user and game data storage

 ---